Gareth Hendrix and the Bunker Bigfoot: Post-Campaign Thoughts

 -- Changing the Rules --

 - Gareth Hendrix could not die.
 In fact, no character could die due to running out of Resolve.
 Tricube handles it differently, anyhow, but had I been playing with hit points or stamina or whatever it would have been the same.
-That mechanic simply was a way to track their own ability to keep engaging actively in the scene.
-Death was decided narratively, always.
-In the game world, this was "explained away" by Gareth's ability to self-heal even beyond a normal werewolf.
-Had he had zero regen powers, it would have been the same.
+Resolve was used to track a character's ability to remain in control of a scene and/or control of themselves within the scene.
+In the game world, this was "explained away" by Gareth's ability to self-heal even beyond a normal werewolf but death was only to show up for characters if it was time for them to die.

 - "No" was almost always a "yes" from a different angle.
 With some exception, if I asked a yes/no type question the idea was that both were yes.
 Just the "no" answer was a yes that went against the assumption.
 Something was added to the story either way.

 - Likewise, failing a roll was essentially never allowed to be turned into a narrative dead end.
-A failed roll was basically a way of saying, "Something else takes lead, here."
+A failed roll was less about saying that a character did not succeed but that their success was in a way they had no control over or disrupted their expectations, "Something else takes lead, here."
 The most obvious example of this is when Gareth is searching to find out about the Trouble and fails to get a success.
 This meant that Gareth's assumption that there was a certain type of Trouble was wrong.
 Had the Trouble been real but Gareth found no clue then it was a boring answer for this type of game.

 -- Things I Liked --